Part Number: CC2640R2F

 In reply to Fredrik K:

-Do, click "Verify Answer", if any of my replies helps solve your problem.
+Do, click "This Resolved my issue", if any of my replies helps solve your problem.
 For Tiva ARM Forum, see links below.

 TM4C123 NMI unlock - To those who want to use PF0 and PD7, be reminded that these pins default as NMI ! ! !